Simoxus/scp-project-unity/README.md

 * **Expanded lore content using templates** (documents, terminals, SCP documents)
 * **Custom game launcher** (like the one you see used in SCP - Containment Breach)

+---

 ## Frequently Asked Questions

 * ### **Why make this?**

-SCP - Containment Breach was originally developed using Blitz3D, a game engine from 2002 that hasn't received any official updates since 2003.
-Because of this, running the game on modern hardware often leads to poor performance and new bugs that weren’t present during its original development.
-The developers of the original game worked very hard to optimize the game, but the limitations of such an outdated engine made it difficult to improve it any further.
-An attempt was made to port the game to a new engine for the planned 1.4 update, but unfortunately, was cancelled in early 2022.
+SCP - Containment Breach was originally developed on an engine known as Blitz3D, and it's very cranky.

 * ### **How do I play the latest releases?**